 The items that are required, optional or recommended for courses can be found:

-1. Online, you can access the list from the Class Schedules site found on M State's homepage.
+1. Online, you can access the list from the Class Schedules page.
 Locate the course you are taking, and click on it.
 At the bottom of the page will be the current list of items that are required, optional or recommended for the course.

 2. In the bookstores, for on-campus courses only, courses are arranged on the shelf alphabetically by department and then numerically by course number (for example, ENGL 0050).
-Some courses will have multiple sections, so you may need to locate your section. **Be sure to bring a copy of your class schedule to the store.**
+Some courses will have multiple sections, so you may need to locate your section. **Be sure to have your class schedule available when purchasing books.**